Code-Institute-Submissions/Grahamori-milestoneproject1/README.md

     ![LightHouse Report Width/Height](assets/img/lighthouse-diagnostic1.PNG)

  4. Issue: Accessibility - Background and foreground colors have insufficient contrast ratio.
-    Fix: Changed Bootstrap color from bg-light to bg-white for each element.
+    Fix: Changed Bootstrap color from text-light to text-white for each element, then update all other html pages with same.
     ![LightHouse Report Contrast Ratio](assets/img/lighthouse-diagnostic4.PNG)

  ### 🎯 W3C Validator Report: